lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 |                                                                |
 \----------------------------------------------------------------/
 ~~~~
-{: #Fig-ctxt title='Compression Decompression Context'}
+{: #Fig-ctxt title='Compression/Decompression Context'}

-The rule does not describe the original packet format which
+The Rule does not describe the original packet format which
 must be known from the compressor/decompressor.
 The rule just describes the
 compression/decompression behavior for the header fields.
-In the rule, the description of the header field must be done in the same order they appear in the packet.
+In the rule, the description of the header field must be performed in the format packet order.

-On the other hand, the rule describes the compressed header which are transmitted regarding their position
+On the other hand, the Rule describes the compressed header fields which are transmitted regarding their position
 in the rule which is used for data serialization on the compressor side and data deserialization on the decompressor side.

-The main idea of the compression scheme is to send the rule id to the other end instead
+The main idea of the SCHC compression scheme is to send the Rule id to the other end that match as much as possible the original packet values instead
-of known field values.
+of sending known field values.
 When a value is known by both
 ends, it is not necessary to send it on the LPWAN network.

-The field description is composed of different entries:
+The Context describes the header fields and its values with the following entries:

-* A Field ID (FID) is a unique value to define the field.
+* A Field ID (FID) is a unique value to define the header field.
+In the context the name of the header field is not used, only the identifier.

 * A Field Position (FP) indicating if several instances of the field exist in the
   headers which one is targeted.

 * A direction indicator (DI) indicating the packet direction.
 Three values are possible:

-  * upstream when the field or the value is only present in packets sent by the DEV to the APP,
+  * upstream when the field or the value is only present in packets sent by the Dev to the App,

-  * downstream when the field or the value is only present in packet sent from the APP to the DEV and
+  * downstream when the field or the value is only present in packet sent from the App to the Dev and

   * bi-directional when the field or the value is present either upstream or downstream.

 * A Target Value (TV) is the value used to make the comparison with
   the packet header field.
 The Target Value can be of any type (integer, strings,...).
-  It can be a single value or a more complex structure (array, list,...).
+  For instance, it can be a single value or a more complex structure (array, list,...).
 It can
   be considered as a CBOR structure.

 * A Matching Operator (MO) is the operator used to make the comparison between